Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Multiparameter estimation

-Let us now consider the moment matrix $\mathcal M_{\Psi_\Bth}[\vec A_{\mathfrak{su}(2)}]$ as in \cref{eq:upboundMMM} for the vector of observables in \cref{eq:vecAsu2} and probe states $\ket{\Psi_\Bth}$ belonging to the class defined in \cref{eq:probeXYZ} for all possible values of $k$.
-As we mentioned, this class contains states that are argued to be good resources for multiparameter \textit{SU}(2) estimations.
-Then, we can calculate what are the optimal observables $\vec M$ among the vector $\vec A_{\mathfrak{su}(2)}$ from \cref{eq:optvecMforMMM}.
+Let us now consider the moment matrix $\mathcal M_{\Psi_\Bth}[\vec A_{\mathfrak{su}(2)}]$ coming from \cref{eq:boundprecisionfrommoment} for the vector of observables as in \cref{eq:vecAsu2}.
+Here, the probe states are the eigenstates $\ket{\Psi_k}$ of $J_z^2$ as in \cref{eq:probeXYZ} for all possible values of $k$.
+As we mentioned, this class contains states that can be potentially good resources for multiparameter $SU(2)$ estimations.
+Then, we can calculate what the optimal observables $\vec M$ are among the vector $\vec A_{\mathfrak{su}(2)}$, which can be done following the methods described in \cref{app:MoMdetails} (cf. \cref{eq:Mopt_general}).
 In summary, we have \be